-Following a wave of district court rulings striking down marriage equality bans, three circuit courts weighed in this summer.
+Following a wave of district court rulings striking down marriage equality bans, three circuit courts weighed in last summer.
 The Tenth Circuit struck down bans on marriage equality in Utah on June 25, 2014, and in Oklahoma on July 18, 2014.
 The Fourth Circuit affirmed two pro-marriage equality rulings out of Virginia on July 28, 2014.
 Finally, the Seventh Circuit stuck down marriage bans in Wisconsin and Indiana on September 4, 2014.
 All seven cases came before the U.S. Supreme Court for writs of certiorari on September 29, 2014.
 One week later, the Court denied review in all of them.
 By allowing the rulings to stand, not only did the Supreme Court legalize same-sex marriage in the five states immediately affected, it has also led state attorney generals to stop defending and district court judges to strike down marriage bans in other states in those circuits.
 The following day, the Ninth Circuit ruled in favor of marriage equality.

-In this report, each federal lawsuit ruling on the legality of a same-sex marriage ban—beginning with Perry itself—is summarized by circuit, and each presiding judge is briefly profiled.
+Below, each federal lawsuit ruling on the legality of a same-sex marriage ban—beginning with Perry itself—is summarized by circuit, and each presiding judge is briefly profiled.

 FULL REPORT UPDATED: November 11, 2014